 Just because a pack is listed as "small" doesn't mean it will fit.

-I've found that lots of "small" packs only adjust to a 15-inch torso, which was still too long for me.
-I needed closer to a 14-inch torso length.
+I've found that lots of "small" packs only adjust to a 15-inch or 16-inch torso, which may still be too long for some of us!
+For the pack recommendations later in this post, we'll focus on packs that adjust down to 14.5".

 3. Remember That One Size Does Not Fit All